anton-apm/easyTravel-Docker/README.md

 ## After doing the step above this is what you need to do to run Easytravel:
 - Start Git bash or similar console
 - git clone https://github.com/anton-apm/easyTravel-Docker/
+## IMPORTANT!
+You need to edit the Vagrantfile and insert your OneAgent download link/token
 - cd easytravel-Docker
 - vagrant up